 If the saccharide is a reducing sugar it will reduce Cu (11) ions to Cu(1) oxide

-A cherry red colored precipitate within 5 minute is obtained
+A cherry red colored precipitate within 5 minutes is obtained.

 A faint red colour produced